 - Press Tablets Of Any Shape - To help you stand out from the competition, you can choose a shape and size that feels right for your brand.

 - Easy To Change Tooling - If you’re creating multiple products, tooling can be changed easily and quickly to keep downtime low.
 See a video tutorial here

 - 4,800 Tablets Per Hour - The TDP 5 is designed for small batch runs and R&D, but if your business grows fast, the TDP 5 will be able to keep up with the demand while you look into more highly productive rotary tablet presses.

 - Choose Your Tablet Weight and Size - The TDP 5’s fill depth is 18 mm, allowing plenty of room for an effective dose of your active ingredient.
 This tutorial video explains setting up and controlling your tablet weight.

 - Tutorials - The TDP range requires slightly more from the operator than the RTP range.
 That’s why we’ve created over 75+ tutorial videos on every aspect of creating your tablets on the TDP 5, as well as tackling the most common problems.
 Find them here.

 - Longer Lasting - The TDP 5 is manufactured by Computer Numerical Control technology meaning there is no manual process in manufacturing.
 Every part has been built to high tolerances.

-- Easily See Powder Flowability - The boot and hopper are made out of clear food-grade plastic so that they’re dishwashable, and so you can see how well the powder flows.
+- Easy-to-see Powder Flowability - The boot and hopper are made out of clear food-grade plastic which is dishwashable, and so you can see how well the powder is flowing.